mhammadzahi/Fastify-REST-API/README.md

-# 🚀 Fastify Hello World
+# 🚀 Fastify REST API

 A minimal and blazing-fast **Fastify** server that returns a simple "Hello, world!" message.
 Great as a starting point for any Node.js backend project.